 I'm not sending bulk messages

 Firstly, be absolutely sure that nobody with an email account using your domain(s) is sending bulk messages.
-If you're 100% confident in this conclusion, then there are two cases in which you can hit your outbound message limits without intentionally sending bulk email:
+If you're 100% confident in this conclusion, then there are three cases in which you can hit your outbound message limits without intentionally sending bulk email:

 - Your email account has been hacked and the hacker is sending messages from it.
 Solution: the best remediation for this issue is to change your mail password and see if the issue continues.
 You will need to wait until the next hour rolls over to know.
 If the issue does continue, then you should open a ticket to have this investigated as it's like your website is emitting spam.